ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ### Updating Authentication Credentials

 A Publisher Client can contact the KDC to upload a new authentication credential to use in the group, and replace the currently stored one.
-To this end, it sends a sends a CoAP POST request to the /ace-group/GROUPNAME/nodes/NODENAME/cred.
+To this end, it sends a CoAP POST request to the /ace-group/GROUPNAME/nodes/NODENAME/cred.
 The KDC replaces the stored authentication credential of this Client (identified by NODENAME) with the one specified in the request at the KDC, for the group identified by GROUPNAME.

 ### Removal from a Group

 A Client can actively request to leave the group.
 In this case, the Client sends a CoAP DELETE request to the endpoint /ace-group/GROUPNAME/nodes/NODENAME at the KDC, where GROUPNAME is the group name and NODENAME is its node name.
 KDC can also remove a group member due to any of the reasons described in Section 5 of {{I-D.ietf-ace-key-groupcomm}}.

 ### Rekeying a Group {#rekeying}

 KDC MUST trigger a group rekeying as described in Section 6 of {{I-D.ietf-ace-key-groupcomm}} due to a change in the group membership or the current group keying material approaching its expiration time.
 KDC MAY trigger regularly scheduled update of the group keying material.

 Upon generating the new group keying material and before starting its distribution, the KDC MUST increment the version number of the group keying material.
+The KDC MUST preserve the current value of the Sender ID of each member in that group.
+The KDC MUST also generate a new Group Identifier (Gid) for the group as introduced in
+{{I-D.ietf-ace-key-groupcomm}}.

 Default rekeying scheme is Point-to-point (Section 6.1 of {{I-D.ietf-ace-key-groupcomm}}), where KDC individually targets each node to rekey, using the pairwise secure communication association with that node.

-If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message MUST also include the authentication credentials that those Clients use in the group, together with the roles and node identifier that the corresponding Client has in the group.
+If the group rekeying is performed due to one or multiple Publisher Clients that have joined the group, then a rekeying message includes sender IDs, and authentication credentials that those Clients use in the group, together with the roles and node identifier that the corresponding Client has in the group.
 This information is specified by means of the parameters 'creds', 'peer_roles' and 'peer_identifiers', like done in the Join Response message.

-ToDo: Any additional rekeying mechanisms.
-The pub/sub model, in which case, the KDC acts as publisher (KDC authentication credential??) and publishes each rekeying message to a specific "rekeying topic", which is associated with the group and is hosted at a broker server.
-Following their group joining, the group members subscribe to the rekeying topic at the broker, thus receiving the group rekeying messages as they are published by the KDC.

 # PubSub Protected Communication (C) {#protected_communication}